aaamourao/StackAI/README.md

 **StackAI** project intends to use machine learning approaches to find out patterns and make predictions on [StackExchange dumped data](https://archive.org/details/stackexchange).
 So far, the target outputs are:

+* Rank questions by likelyhood of user answering it
 * Predict how many up/down votes a question is going to get after a given time interval
 * Predict when a question is going to be answered
 * Predict if a post is going to be blocked or removed